Holomorphic parabolic geometries on smooth projective varieties: Introduction

 Kobayashi, Ochiai and his collaborators \cite{Kobayashi:1984,KobayashiOchiai:1980,Kobayashi1981,Kobayashi/Ochiai:1981,Kobayashi1982} classified holomorphic parabolic geometries on compact complex surfaces.
-Their results suggested that the holomorphic parabolic geometries on smooth projective varieties might be no more than products of the examples we have mentioned above, so the largest part of the story should be just the theory of locally Hermitian symmetric varieties, itself one of the deepest fields of research in modern mathematics.
-But Jahnke and Radloff \cite{Jahnke/Radloff:2004,Jahnke/Radloff:2015} found very different new examples arising as complex torus bundles over Shimura varieties.
-In this paper, our main goal is to classify the holomorphic parabolic geometries on smooth projective varieties of general type, so that we can see that they are essentially those arising from Hermitian symmetric varieties.
-Along the way, we will recall how to classify holomorphic parabolic geometries on compact complex manifolds with \(c_1>0\), or with \(c_1=0\), or even with \(c_1\ge 0\).
-We will see that the smooth projective varieties which admit holomorphic parabolic geometries are either those of general type, or have holomorphic fibrations and holomorphic foliations, generalizing those of Jahnke and Radloff, about which we can obtain a great deal of information.
-Much of this is familiar from earlier work with Indranil Biswas on the flat holomorphic parabolic geometries \cite{Biswas.McKay:2024}, but the proofs below are far more difficult, and the results are not quite as strong.
-It is a long established tradition in the theory of Cartan geometries that the first steps are made purely for flat geometries of some type, and then followed up by similar results for curved geometries.
+(On curves, all Cartan geometries are classified \cite{Dumitrescu:2001c,McKay2011b}.)
+These results suggested that the holomorphic parabolic geometries on smooth projective varieties might be no more than products of the examples we have mentioned above, so the largest part of the story should be just the theory of locally Hermitian symmetric varieties, itself one of the deepest and most active fields of research in modern mathematics.
+But Jahnke and Radloff \cite{Jahnke/Radloff:2004,Jahnke/Radloff:2015} found very different new examples of holomorphic parabolic geometries arising on complex torus bundles over Shimura varieties.